opsschool/curriculum/config_management.rst

 ===========================================

-Configuration management as a distinct sub-discipline of operations engineering has roots back into the mid-1990s.
-Prior to then, even sites with a large number of users (universities, large ISPs) had relatively few Unix systems.
-Each of those systems was generally what today's CM community calls a "snowflake system" (after the phrase "a precious and unique snowflake"), meaning they were carefully hand-built to purpose, rarely replaced, and providing a unique set of services to their users.
+Configuration management as a distinct sub-discipline of operations engineering has roots in the mid-1990s.
+Prior to then, even sites with a large number of users like universities and large ISPs had relatively few Unix systems.
+Each of those systems was generally what today's operations community calls a "snowflake system" (after the phrase "a precious and unique snowflake").
+They were carefully hand-built to purpose, rarely replaced, and providing a unique set of services to their users.

-The rise of free Unix-like OSes (primarily Linux) and commodity x86 hardware, coupled with the increasing demands to scale services as the internet exploded in popularity meant the old paradigms of capturing configuration in text files, post-bootstrap shell scripts, and tales told around the proverbial campfire were no longer adequate.
-Administrators needed automation tools which could stamp out new machines quickly plus manage configuration drift as users made changes (deliberately or accidentally) that affected the functioning a system.
+The rise of free Unix-like OSes and commodity x86 hardware, coupled with the increasing demands to scale booming Internet services meant the old paradigms of capturing configuration were no longer adequate.
+Lore kept in text files, post-bootstrap shell scripts, and tales told around the proverbial campfire just didn't scale.
+Administrators needed automation tools which could stamp out new machines quickly, plus manage configuration drift as users made changes (deliberately or accidentally) that affected the functioning of a running system.

 The first such tool to gain prominence was CFEngine, an open-source project written in C by Mark Burgess, a CS professer at Oslo University.
-CFEngine popularised the idea of _idempotence_ in systems administration tasks, encouraging users to describe their system administration tasks in ways that would be convergent over time rather than strictly imperative shell or perl scripting.
-(This might be unclear and probably needs a specific example)
+CFEngine popularised the idea of _idempotence_ in systems administration tasks, encouraging users to describe their system administration tasks in ways that would be convergent over time rather than strictly imperative shell or perl scripting. (.. todo:: a specific example might help)

 In the early 2000s, the systems administration community began to focus more intently on configuration management as distributed systems became both more